Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Properties of

 \section{Properties of $\operatorname{MTop-Div}_G(R, P)$}

-\paragraph{Proof of Proposition~\ref{prop:stability_properties}.} The $0-$th Cross-Barcode coincides with the set of edges in the minimal spanning tree of the weighted graph $G$ with all the weights within $P$ vertex subset equal zero.
-Excluding the zero weight edges, this edge set coincides with the minimal spanning forest attaching the vertex set $R$ to $P$ vertices.
+\paragraph{Proof of Proposition~\ref{prop:stability_properties}.} The $0-$th Cross-Barcode coincides with the set of edges in the minimal spanning tree of the weighted graph $G$ with all the weights within the $P$-vertex subset equal zero.
+Excluding the zero-weight edges, this edge set coincides with the minimal spanning forest that attaches the vertex set $R$ to the $P$ vertices.

 \paragraph{Other properties of MTop-Div for attention graphs.} Here we present some other properties of our proposed $\operatorname{MTop-Div}_G(R, P)$. \begin{proposition} The following holds for any attention graph $G$ with vertex set $V_G$ and its complementary vertex subsets $P, R$, where $P \cup R = V_G$ and $P \cap R = \varnothing$. \begin{itemize} \item The divergence itself is bounded by